The Ketogenic Diet: A Complete Keto Diet Menu for Beginners

 - Rich and Creamy Pumpkin Spice Keto Mocha

-The Takeaway: Keto Diet Menu For Beginners
+Your Must-Have Keto Diet Menu

 If your goal is weight loss, then make sure you’re keeping an eye on portion size when following these delicious keto recipes.
+You might also skip desserts in the first few weeks to help jump-start your weight loss.